 Council of Citizens with Low Vision International – The Fred Scheigert Scholarship

 The Fred Scheigert Scholarship Program is offered by the Council of Citizens with Low Vision International.
 It awards three competitive scholarships each year to students who have been diagnosed with low vision and are attending school full time.
 Students must meet the visual acuity required to be considered.
 They must also meet the academic guidelines.
 If selected as a finalist, the student will be interviewed over the phone and notified of their acceptance the following spring.
 Each disability scholarship is worth $3,000.
-The deadline for filing is March 15th.
+The deadline for filing is Februrary 15th.
 The earliest date for submission is January 1st.

 10